Kindertransport: Nicholas Winton

+In the Munich Agreement (30 September 1938), Hitler and his regime had got the agreement to annexe part of Czechoslovakia called the Sudetenland.
+Many Jews living there fled.

 Before Christmas 1938, Nicholas Winton, a 29-year-old British stockbroker of German-Jewish origin, travelled to Prague to help a friend involved in Jewish refugee work.
 Under the loose direction of the British Committee for Refugees from Czechoslovakia, headed by Doreen Warriner, Winton spent three weeks in Prague compiling a list of children in Czechoslovakia, mostly Jewish, who were refugees from Nazi Germany.
 He then went back to Britain with the objective of fulfilling the legal requirements to bring the children to Britain and to find homes for them.
 Trevor Chadwick remained behind to head the children's programme in Czechoslovakia.

 Winton's mother also worked with him to place the children in homes, and later hostels, with a team of sponsors from groups like Maidenhead Rotary Club and Rugby Refugee Committee.

 Throughout the summer, he placed advertisements seeking British families to take them in.
 A total of 669 children were evacuated from Czechoslovakia to Britain in 1939 through the work of Chadwick, Warriner, Beatrice Wellington, Waitstill and Martha Sharp, Quaker volunteers such as Tessa Rowntree, and others who worked in Czechoslovakia while Winton was in Britain.
-The last group of children, which left Prague on 3 September 1939, was turned back because the Nazis had invaded Poland – the beginning of the Second World War.
+The last group of children, which left Prague on 3 September 1939, was turned back because Nazi Germany had begun to invade Poland – the beginning of the Second World War.

 The children travelled to Britain while their parents remained in Czechoslovakia.
 The settlement of the children in Britain without their parents was perceived at the time as a temporary measure but the war began.

 The work of the BCRC in Czechoslovakia was little noted until 1988 when the refugee children held a reunion.
-By that time most of the people who had worked in the kindertransport in Czechoslovakia had died and Winton became the living symbol of British help to refugees fleeing the Nazis, especially Jewish refugees, before the Second World War.
+By that time most of the people who had worked in the kindertransport in Czechoslovakia had died and Winton became the living symbol of British help to refugees fleeing Nazi Germany, especially Jewish refugees, before the Second World War.
 Winton has been lionised by both the British and Czech governments "in part to reframe their national Holocaust histories more positively."
 Latter-day historians have acknowledged the contribution of Winton, but characterised the kindertransport from Czechoslovakia as "a grassroots transnational network of escape...This network connected Boston-based Unitarians, London-based socialists, and Prague-based Jewish social workers in a complex web of interfaith refugee assistance."